davewalker5/RC2014/SpeechConverter/README.md

 # Speech Converter

-Speech Converter turns a typed English message into a Microsoft BASIC program for the MG005 speech synthesiser.
+Speech Converter turns an English message or text file into a Microsoft BASIC program for the MG005 speech synthesiser.
 The generated program contains numbered `DATA` statements and matching `REM` statements naming each SP0256-AL2 allophone.
 It waits for the module's ready bit before sending each code.

 ## Running the Converter